hmasdev/autogen-werewolf/README.md

   -f, --n-fortune-teller INTEGER  The number of fortune tellers.
 Default is 1.
   -t, --n-turns-per-day INTEGER   The number of turns per day.
 Default is 2.
   -s, --speaker-selection-method ESPEAKERSELECTIONMETHOD
                                   The method to select a speaker.
 Default is round_robin.
   -h, --include-human             Whether to include human or not.
   -o, --open-game                 Whether to open game or not.
   -l, --log TEXT                  The log file name.
+Default is
+                                  werewolf%Y%m%d%H%M%S.log
-Default is werewolf%Y%m%d%H%M%S.log -m, --model TEXT                The model name.
-Default is gpt-3.5-turbo-16k.
+  -m, --model TEXT                The model name.
+Default is gpt-4o-mini.
+  -p, --printer TEXT              The printer name.
+The valid values is in
+                                  ('print', 'click.echo', 'logging.info').
+                                  Default is click.echo.
   --sub-model TEXT                The sub-model name.
+Default is gpt-4o-mini.
+  --log-level TEXT                The log level, DEBUG, INFO, WARNING, ERROR
-Default is gpt-3.5-turbo-instruct.
+                                  or CRITICAL.
+Default is WARNING.
+  --debug                         Whether to show debug logs or not.
   --help                          Show this message and exit.
 ```